mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 The code examples use Scala 2.12, because the Spark adapter is not used.
 Most of Eventuate is compatible with Scala 2.12, with the exception of the `Spark Adapter <http://rbmhtechnology.github.io/eventuate/adapters/spark.html>`_.
-Spark does not yet support Scala 2.12, and Scala 2.12 support will be slow in coming.
+Spark does not yet support Scala 2.12, and Scala 2.12 support will be slow in coming to Spark.

-The database used is `LevelDB <https://github.com/google/leveldb>`_, an open source project by Google, written in C++.
+The database used in the code examples is `LevelDB <https://github.com/google/leveldb>`_, an open source project by Google, written in C++.
 LevelDB is a fast key-value storage the provides ordered mapping from ``Array[Byte]`` keys to ``Array[Byte]`` values.
 The Eventuate project uses a `JNI wrapper for LevelDB <https://github.com/fusesource/leveldbjni>`_ to implement a `Scala wrapper <http://rbmhtechnology.github.io/eventuate/latest/api/index.html#com.rbmhtechnology.eventuate.log.leveldb.package>`_.